searchisko/project-classifier-poc/analyses/lab/README.md

 * See the visualization of transformation of the scores for a selected category by ScoreTuner module [here](https://github.com/searchisko/project-classifier-poc/tree/master/analyses/lab/cat_score_viewer.ipynb)

-* See the overall evaluation of the final scoring of the Search Service on both relevant and irrelevant data sets:
+* See the overall evaluation of the. final scoring of the Search Service on both relevant and irrelevant data sets:

 1. Of the service **not including** the **"None"** category in training content: